chrishaining/python_chatbots/README.md

 ---

-__coffee_shop.py__
-This program is adapted from a [Codecademy](https://www.codecademy.com) lesson.
+__coffee_shop.py__ and __cofee_shop2.py__ are adapted from a [Codecademy](https://www.codecademy.com) lesson.
 It runs on the command line.
 The user is asked a series of free-text and multiple-choice questions, in order to process a coffee order.

 Ideas for extensions:
 * have milk questions for every type of drink.